 This is why we’ve set out to create an online education experience that is more personalized and focused around the student; it’s why we’re always searching for the best producers, composers, songwriters, beat makers, and music business experts to bring into our Soundfly Mentor community; and it’s why we’re constantly tracking down the most helpful resources available to help you grow and improve.

 The right book, or set of books, can play an enormous role in your development as a producer and audio engineer.
 Be it a book meant to be a reference text in case you ever run into a stumbling block or one meant to inspire you with stories and perspectives from the pros, having a stocked shelf in your studio will ensure that you’ll never be alone to figure things out.

 We here at Soundfly always recommend that you read as much as you can about your craft.
-There’s no reason to stop learning, stop improving, or stop seeking better, more efficient, and more creative ways to make musical work.
+There’s no reason to stop learning, stop improving, or stop seeking better, more efficient, and more creative ways to make audio work.
 So without further ado, here are five essential recommendations for the mixing engineer’s bookshelf.

 Mixerman (Eric Sarafin) — Zen & The Art of Mixing (2014)

 Taking more than a little inspiration from the 1970s bestseller Zen & The Art of Motorcycle Maintenance, this might be the best all-around volume written on audio engineering we’ve seen yet.
 Mixerman’s gift is his ability to meld his personal experience in recording and mixing with useful practical advice and thought-provoking philosophical musings.
 He moves easily from the big picture to the small details (and then back again) meaning that this book is just as useful for a relatively experienced reader as it is for a beginner.
 It’s really got something for everyone.